Runn-Fast/blog/hasura/README.md

 We reasoned that this was because of the way Rails would fetch data.
-For each request, Rails would make many separate queries to the database and then need to parse and format this data into the appropritae structure.
+For each request, Rails would make many separate queries to the database and then need to parse and format this data into the appropriate structure.

-We tried fetch all the data directly from the database, in a single query.
+We tried to fetch all the data directly from the database in a single query.
 The data was returned in a fraction of the time!
 This told us that there was plenty of room for performance improvements and that the Rails GraphQL server was the bottleneck.